mirr254/rock-content-sre/README.md

   `minikube start --cpus 2 --memory 5400 --driver=virtualbox`

 ## Building the image
-There are 2 ways to use the image defined in the `docker` of this repo.
+There are 2 ways to use the image defined in the `docker` directory of this repo.
-1. Building and running it locally
+1. Building, running, and using it locally
 2. Building and pushing it to an image repository.

-We are going to use the first scenario in our case.
+### Building locally (development)
 To do this, we will reuse the Docker daemon from Minikube with `eval $(minikube docker-env)`
 So to use our custom image without uploading it, you can follow these steps:

 - Navigate to docker `folder`